Carnival Row review: Sherlock Holmes meets Tinker Bell in gritty fantasy

 Originally published Aug.
 15.

-Discuss: Carnival Row review: Sherlock Holmes meets Tinker Bell in gritty fantasy
+Discuss: Carnival Row: Sherlock Holmes meets Tinker Bell in gritty, sexy fantasy

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.